 The Almohad regime was based on a combination of a royal household, a hierarchical religious organisation, a tribal military elite with Berber and Arab tribal allies, and a Spanish-type administration.
-(I. M. Lapidus, A History of Islamic Societies, Cambridge University Press, 1988, p.
-375)
+(Lapidus 1988:375)

 Ibn Rushd was here arguing for the obligatory status of studying philosophy, amongst those who had the capacity for scientific reasoning (qiyas burhani).
-His opponents were evidently “the conservative Malikite lawyers and their popular supporters, and the rising class of Asharite theologians” (G. F. Hourani, Averroes: On the Harmony of Religion and Philosophy, London: Luzac, 1961, pp. 1, 16).
+His opponents were evidently “the conservative Malikite lawyers and their popular supporters, and the rising class of Asharite theologians” (Hourani 1961:1, 16).

-The major controversy related to the Asharite exponent Abu Hamid al-Ghazzali (1058-1111), an Iranian theologian who gained repute as a Sufi.
-Ghazzali repudiated the relevance of philosophy in his treatise Tahafut al-Falasifa (Incoherence of the Philosophers).
-In response to Ghazzali, Ibn Rushd composed the Tahafut al-Tahafut (Incoherence of the Incoherence), which is a systematic refutation.
+The major controversy related to the Asharite exponent Abu Hamid al-Ghazali (1058-1111), an Iranian theologian who gained repute as a Sufi.
+After renouncing his academic role at Baghdad, Ghazali created a new “philosophical theology,” adapting elements of falsafa and Sufism to Sunni Islam (Griffel 2009).
+Ghazali repudiated the relevance of philosophy in his treatise Tahafut al-Falasifa (Incoherence of the Philosophers).
+In response to Ghazali, Ibn Rushd composed the Tahafut al-Tahafut (Incoherence of the Incoherence), which is a systematic refutation.

-Ghazzali argued that philosophers became infidels (kafirs), meaning in relation to issues such as their support for the Aristotelian doctrine of eternity of the world, and their denial of bodily resurrection.
-The major target for Ghazzali was Ibn Sina (entry no. 18), with whom Ibn Rushd also disagreed, while adopting a rather different angle (to Ghazzali) as an Aristotelian purist.
-The full details of these disputes cannot be treated in a brief coverage.
+Ghazali argued that philosophers became infidels (kafirs), meaning in relation to issues such as their support for the Aristotelian doctrine of eternity of the world, and their denial of bodily resurrection.
+The major target for Ghazali was Ibn Sina, with whom Ibn Rushd also disagreed, while adopting a very different angle (to Ghazali) as an Aristotelian purist.

-As events transpired, Ghazzali was victorious in the Islamic world.
-However, the eclipsed Ibn Rushd gained a significant new incarnation in the Jewish and Christian spheres of commentary.
+As events transpired, Ghazali was victorious in the Islamic world.
+However, the eclipsed Ibn Rushd gained a significant new incarnation in both the Jewish and Christian spheres of commentary.

 It was only in the thirteenth/nineteenth century that the Arabs became interested again in Ibn Rushd, and in a polemical climate which for a long time distorted the meaning of this rediscovery.
 His fortune is only due to his reception outside the Muslim world, notably among Jewish writers, who contributed to transmitting him to the Latin West, which eventually was to betray him.
-(D. Urvoy, “Ibn Rushd” (330-45) in S.H.
-Nasr and O. Leaman, eds., History of Islamic philosophy Pt 1, London: Routledge 1996, p.
-343)
+(Dominique Urvoy, “Ibn Rushd” (330-45) in Nasr and Leaman 1996:343)

 Many of his works are lost, while others survived in Latin or Hebrew.
-His heresies included a theme of the eternally existing physical world.
+The heresies of Ibn Rushd included a theme of the eternally existing physical world.
 He also denied resurrection of the body, an Islamic belief supported by literal interpretation of the Quran.
 Ibn Rushd emphasised that the soul survives death, whereas the body cannot do so.
 He argued that such contentions could be philosophically confirmed via resort to Aristotle.
-Ibn Rushd distinguished between the “people of demonstration” and the “people of rhetoric,” meaning the philosophical minority and the generality who upheld the literal sense of the Quran (Robert Pasnau, The Islamic Scholar who gave Us Modern Philosophy).
+Ibn Rushd distinguished between the “people of demonstration” and the “people of rhetoric,” meaning the philosophical minority and the generality who upheld the literal sense of the Quran (Robert Pasnau, The Islamic Scholar who gave us Modern Philosophy).